 If you are new to the world of DevOps, you might have heard of Kubernetes and Vagrant, and you might even know they are different.
 However, if you are a beginner, this is probably all you know about the two tools.
-This article aims to explain both Kubernetes and Vagrant, focusing on their differences and how they are used.
+This article aims to explain provide insights on both Kubernetes and Vagrant, focusing on their differences and how they are used.

 These days everyone seems to be on board with the idea of containerisation.
 There is still a lot of confusion about what a container is.
 If you think you know what a container is but aren’t sure, this article is for you.
 We will discuss the differences between a virtual machine and a container, the pros, and cons of container technology, and give you some background to containerisation in general.

-Kubernetes is an open-source platform for automating deployment, scaling, and management of containerized applications.
+Kubernetes is an open-source platform for automating deployment, scaling, and management of containerised applications.
 It groups containers that make up an application into logical units for easy management and discovery.
 Kubernetes is an open-source system, which means anyone can use the code for free.

-The industry defines this product as one that works to organize clusters of Linux containers to function solely as an acceleration device when dealing with the more essential aspects of coding such as Dev and simplify Ops.
+The industry defines this product as one that works to organise clusters of Linux containers to function solely as an acceleration device when dealing with the more essential aspects of coding such as Dev and simplify Ops.

-This means that it provides you with an organized view of the nodes that you are running.
+This means that it provides you with an organised view of the nodes that you are running.
 It will therefore go further than other software in terms of actively managing your workload.
 You will find that some of the main advantages of this cluster management tool are that it is straightforward to understand.